zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

 Rashida begins our dialogue by saying to Phil, “Hi,  I’m Rashida and I’m your physical therapist.”
-A “physical therapist” (therap ist) is a person who helps people who are either sick or perhaps injured to improve t heir physical movements – the movements of their arms and their legs, principally  – by using certain kinds of massages and exercises.
+A “physical therapist” (therap ist) is a person who helps people who are either sick or perhaps injured to improve their physical movements – the movements of their arms and their legs, principally  – by using certain kinds of massages and exercises.

 A physical therapist doesn’t use drugs or surgery, typically; rather, a physical therapist tries to help you regain, or once again h ave, the movement in your arms and your legs and the rest of your body that you’re  supposed to have.
 So if you, for example, break your leg, you might need a physi cal therapist to help you get the muscles in your legs strong again so you can wa lk normally.